 With so many things to do and places to see, you might be left feeling indecisive, so to help you decide, we suggest visiting the safest countries.
-We’ve updated our list based on the most recent Global Peace Index, which provides us a clear projection of where to travel in 2021 where safety is concerned.
-So without further delay here are the top 12 safest countries to visit in Asia in 2021, recognised as some of the most peaceful on earth according to the Global Peace Index.
+We’ve updated our list based on the most recent Global Peace Index, which provides us with a clear projection of where to travel in 2022 where safety is concerned.
+So without further delay, here are the top 12 safest countries to visit in Asia in 2022, recognized as some of the most peaceful on earth according to the Global Peace Index.

 Travel to: Southeast Asia with G Adventures

-All the while, Singapore still maintains its green spaces which will delight all types of travellers.
+All the while, Singapore still maintains its green spaces, which will delight all types of travelers.
 The diversity of experiences extends to the mind-boggling food that ranges from cheap, local fare to Michelin star-worthy dishes.
 Soak in the Singapore Botanic Gardens or if you need your adventure fix, set out to see nocturnal animals on a night safari.

-The second spot on the Global Peace Index for the list of safest countries in Asia 2021 once again goes to Japan.
-This country is one of the most welcoming, inspiring and exciting places you will ever visit.
+The second spot on the Global Peace Index for the list of safest countries in Asia 2022 once again goes to Japan.
+This country is one of the most welcoming, inspiring, and exciting places you will ever visit.
 On this volcanic archipelago, petty crime like pickpocketing is not to be expected.
 Instead, most locals you encounter will treat you with the utmost politeness.

-In urban centres like Tokyo, the ease of modern transportation and the helpfulness of young locals who speak English are the ultimate bonus.
+In urban centers like Tokyo, the ease of modern transportation and the helpfulness of young locals who speak English are the ultimate bonuses.
 If you fancy exploring Osaka’s indulgent food markets, feasting on out-of-this-world sushi served on a conveyor belt in Tokyo, or visiting the Kyoto Shinto shrines and Buddhist temples, then Japan is sure to impress you (while keeping you safe).

-While the history of Taiwan is complicated, Taiwan is a certainly a destination that holds its own and the crime rate is incredibly low, as is the petty crime rate.
-Of course, there is a chance that visitors will fall prey to pickpockets yet the risk much lower than other large cities.
+While the history of Taiwan is complicated, Taiwan is certainly a destination that holds its own, and the crime rate is incredibly low, as is the petty crime rate.
+Of course, there is a chance that visitors will fall prey to pickpockets, yet the risk much lower than in other large cities.

-Good news for Indonesia, who has managed to climb 3 spots in their region, and a staggering 14 overall!
+Good news for Indonesia, which has managed to climb 3 spots in their region, and a staggering 14 overall!
 While climate hazards continue to pose an ongoing threat, the country itself remains one of the safest in Asia.
-Many travellers flock to its shores to discover the wonderful food, lush green rice paddies, stunning beaches and ancient temples.
+Many travelers flock to its shores to discover the wonderful food, lush green rice paddies, stunning beaches, and ancient temples.
 In other words, things are beautiful here, and you’re sure to feel safe within moments of arrival, especially in Bali.

-If you don’t fall in love with the laid-back surf town of Canggu and it’s fun-loving nightlife, then you’re sure to love exploring the tropical Gili islands.
-If you’re into picture-perfect views, you’ll find it hard to choose your favourite between the sunrise at the volcanic Mount Batur and the towering waterfalls of Tukad Cepung.
+If you don’t fall in love with the laid-back surf town of Canggu and its fun-loving nightlife, you’re sure to love exploring the tropical Gili islands.
+If you’re into picture-perfect views, you’ll find it hard to choose your favorite between the sunrise at the volcanic Mount Batur and the towering waterfalls of Tukad Cepung.

-As for experiences, if you’re looking for the ultimate adventure, consider travelling along the Trans-Mongolian railway where you’re bound to create memories to last a lifetime.
+As for experiences, if you’re looking for the ultimate adventure, consider traveling along the Trans-Mongolian railway, where you’re bound to create memories to last a lifetime.

 Anyone who has visited Laos would not be surprised that this country has secured one of the top spots.
 While it’s true that Laos has dropped down two spots in the region, it’s actually climbed two globally.
-Still, it’s extremely safe with few crimes reported and less scams that you might find in countries more popular with tourist crowds.
-With beautiful countryside that changes at every turn, delicious food and friendly locals, Laos should most certainly be next on your must-visit list.
+Still, it’s extremely safe, with few crimes reported and fewer scams that you might find in countries more popular with tourist crowds.
+With beautiful countryside that changes at every turn, delicious food, and friendly locals, Laos should most certainly be next on your must-visit list.

 8. South Korea

-As opposed to its heavily veiled northern neighbour, South Korea is filled with inviting attractions that include niche bars tucked away in the streets of its capital, Seoul, to the giant lava tube, Manjang Cave, on Jeju Island.
-Free Wi-Fi is available almost everywhere, even at many historical sites, this will give you some peace of mind and ease navigating around by yourself!
+As opposed to its heavily veiled northern neighbor, South Korea is filled with inviting attractions that include niche bars tucked away in the streets of its capital, Seoul, to the giant lava tube, Manjang Cave, on Jeju Island.
+Free Wi-Fi is available almost everywhere, even at many historical sites; this will give you some peace of mind and ease navigating around by yourself!

-Coming in at number nine on our list, Vietnam is a land of gorgeous panoramas, rich culture and it boasts a street food scene that is well worth diving deep into.
-Travelling through Vietnam is thrilling – some days you can hop on a motorbike to take in the country’s extensive coastline, other days you can kayak through the sparkling waters of Ha Long Bay for a taste of the country’s natural beauty.
+Coming in at number nine on our list, Vietnam is a land of gorgeous panoramas, rich culture, and it boasts a street food scene that is well worth diving deep into.
+Traveling through Vietnam is thrilling – some days, you can hop on a motorbike to take in the country’s extensive coastline, on other days, you can kayak through the sparkling waters of Ha Long Bay for a taste of the country’s natural beauty.

 As for the locals?
-They are some of the friendliest.
+They are some of the friendliest!
 When it comes to the happiness radar, it’s no wonder Vietnam stands out as one of the world’s top places to be.
-You can immerse yourself in the smiles by unrestricted happiness for yourself, consider participating in a laughing yoga class in the capital of Hanoi.
+You can immerse yourself in the smiles by unrestricted happiness for yourself and consider participating in a laughing yoga class in the capital of Hanoi.

 What’s more, the complex system of rivers known as the Mekong Delta hosts vibrant floating markets that are the fabric of local life and are a must-visit location.
 In Vietnam, not only will you be well and truly impressed by the many local experiences, you may never want to leave.
 And for that, we don’t blame you!

 Cambodia might have a devastating, dark past however that is by no means a reflection on its peace rankings.
-There’s so much to love about this little country and petty crime against travellers is virtually unheard of.
-Embrace the scenery of this Southeast Asian nation as you roam through lively markets, majestic temples and charismatic towns that seem untouched by modern tourism developments.
+There’s so much to love about this little country, and petty crime against travelers is virtually unheard of.
+Embrace the scenery of this Southeast Asian nation as you roam through lively markets, majestic temples, and charismatic towns that seem untouched by modern tourism developments.
 It’s time to delve a little bit deeper and get acquainted with Cambodia.

 If you’re a fan of green scenery, there’s that too.
 Make your way to Guilin to see a dramatic landscape made up of limestone karst hills.

-Thailand has been pretty consistent as a top choice for travellers heading to Asia.
+Thailand has consistently been a top choice for travelers heading to Asia.
 From visiting Northern hill tribes and elephant sanctuaries in Chiang Mai to island hopping and hedonistic Full Moon parties.
 It’s paradise!
-Thailand can be relied upon for relaxing trouble-free on heavenly, tropical beaches and friendly locals.
-No wonder it’s one of the safest countries in Asia 2018!
+Thailand can be relied upon for relaxing, trouble-free, heavenly, tropical beaches and friendly locals.
+No wonder it’s one of the safest countries in Asia 2022!